Akaineko-astasi/urban-barnacle/readme.md

 3. ESC -> Game Settings (2nd top option) -> Select **Dimmed Zen**

 ## Warning
-This skin is meant for 2020+ clients and it may get updated eventually for newer versions.
+This skin is meant for 2020+ clients and may get updated eventually for newer versions.

 ## Todo or not todo
 1. Planning to do:
-   + [x] Add a screenshot to Git page
    + [ ] Add new jobs party icons
-   + [ ] Replace Kafra tabs with textless symbols?
+   + [ ] Replace Kafra tabs with textless symbols
 2. Not Gonna Do:
    *See Notes section*
 3. Not changeable through skin: